(Winners of The BBC Jazz Heritage Award 2003)

 The youngest member of the ensemble and the only one in full- time employment.
 Peter has a musical instrument retail business in St Helens, the Lancashire town famous not for its musical heritage, but for its glass industry.
 His shop, and sense of humour, make him worth his weight in banjo strings.
 When the band is inflicted with a full-tone-flat piano, or a disco (especially one with lights that can re-create the atmosphere of the wartime blitz) Pete's vicious humour can always be relied upon to ease the pain.
 He has an identical twin brother and when asked how they could be distinguished, he said: "One of us can't play the drums and the other can't play the bass. " The band still isn't quite sure which one it has, but his lunatic presence is a source of everlasting comfort.
 He has now been slumped on the drum stool longer than any drummer has been able to achieve.
 This is a significant indication of both his (and especially the band's) remarkable resilience, patience and understanding.

-Derek Vaux - bass
+Isabel Toner - bass

 Dave Rigby Banjo/guitar